 During the Hellenistic period (ca. 310-30 BC), a process of official neglect of the extra-urban sanctuaries signals a fundamental transformation in the social perception of the land.
 After the end of the city-kingdoms, and the movement from many political identities to a single identity, extra-urban sanctuaries were important mainly to the local extra-urban population.
 By the Roman period (ca. 30 BC-330 AD), the great majority of Hellenistic extra-urban sanctuaries are 'dead'.
 When the social memory, elite or non-elite, that kept them alive 'dies', they 'die' with it; what usually distinguishes the surviving sites is what the defunct sites lacked: political scale and significance.
 As the topography of Roman sanctuary sites reveals, this is not to say that extra-urban sanctuaries did not exist anymore.
 Over time, however, they started to become primarily the concern of local audiences.
 The annexation and 'provincialisation' of Cyprus, with all the consequent developments, were accompanied by changes in memorial patterns, with less focus on regional or local structures, and more intense emphasis on stressing an ideology which created a more widely recognisable 'pan-Cypriot' myth-history, which was eventually related to Ptolemaic, and later to Roman imperial power and ideology.

-This Project puts together a holistic, inter-disciplinary approach to the diachronic study of the ancient Cypriot ritual and cult.
+The transition from paganism to Christianity during the Late Antique era (ca AD 330–650) eventually resulted in major transformations in the island’s social and cultural landscapes and identities.
+As Christianity was firmly established on the island, many pagan sacred spaces were transformed into Christian temples.
+Most cities became ecclesiastical centres from which the bishops supervised their districts or dioceses, and Early Christian Episcopal basilicas replaced major Roman temples.
+A number of factors contributed to the gradual conversion of sacred space in the urban centres of the island.
+The official establishment of Christianity, the economic prosperity that Cyprus started enjoying, and the shift of political control (at the local level) from imperial families to Christian elites and bishops contributed to the transformation of the sacred townscapes and landscapes of Cyprus.UnSaLA-CY puts together a holistic, inter-disciplinary approach to the diachronic study of the ancient Cypriot ritual and cult.
 While it aims at bringing together textual, archaeological, epigraphic, art-historical, and sociological/anthropological evidence, for the first time it incorporates 'scientific' spatial analysis and more agent-centred computational models to the study of ancient Cypriot sanctuaries and religion.
-By inserting in a GIS environment the Cypriot sanctuary sites the relation of sacred landscapes with political geography put forward above is tested both at regional and at island-wide level.
+By inserting in a GIS environment the Cypriot ritual sites the relation of sacred landscapes with political geography put forward above is tested both at regional and at island-wide level.

 Niki Kyriakou (University of Cyprus)